 SmartrMail enables to the option to only require double opt-in for people signing up from within the European Union.
 When this feature is enabled, those outside of the EU will not be required to double opt-in but those within the EU will be.
 This might be the best option if you're looking to only implement double opt-in to ensure compliance with the GDPR.

 How Do I Enable/Disable Double Opt-In?

 With SmartrMail you can enable/disable the double opt-in requirement for individual lists.
-That means, if you have a particular list of popup signups, you can require double opt-in for people signing up through your popup only, and not from other forms.
+That means, you can require double opt-in for people signing up through a specific form only, and not from other forms.

 To change the double opt-in settings, you simply need to go to your Subscribers tab, then select the individual subscriber list you wish to change the settings for.

 Note: this can only be changed for manual lists, not for lists imported automatically from your ecommerce store.

 Once you’re on the list’s page, scroll approximately halfway down until you find the blue “Get Embed form” button on the right hand side.

 Clicking on this link will take you to the list’s settings where you can either enable or disable double opt-in.

 If you select 'enable for EU customers only' then double opt-in will only be required for people signing up from within the European Union.
 Those outside of the EU will not be required to take the additional step to sign up to your emails.